beginner-corp/docs.begin.com/src/shared/docs/en/http-functions/api-reference.md

 ### Parsing bodies

-All bodes are unparsed, base64-encoded strings; you can parse and process these however you please, but `@architect/functions` has a convenient method for doing so.
+All bodies are unparsed, base64-encoded strings; you can parse and process these however you please, but `@architect/functions` has a convenient method for doing so.
 Here's an example:

 ```javascript
 // Request is form URL-encoded string: 'greeting=howdy'

 let arc = require('@architect/functions')
 let parseBody = arc.http.helpers.bodyParser